The Temple – Of Solitude Triumphant

 (c) Kostas Vlachos

 Does Doom Metal actually mean that you have to take your time when writing and releasing new music?
 At least that seems to be the case The Temple to be the case.
-The Greek quartet needed ten years between the formation of the band and the release of the first album, which is now six years old. „Of Solitude Triumphant“ is a concept record about the soul’s journey from creation through life, death and rebirth to peace in the eternal light.
+The Greek quartet needed ten years between the formation of the band and the release of the first album, which is now six years old. „Of Solitude Triumphant“ is a concept record regarding the soul’s journey from creation through life, death and rebirth to peace in the eternal light.

 There is power in epic stillness, and the 10-minute “The Foundations” has plenty of that.
 Carefully, almost shyly, the leisurely broadsides build up.
 The Temple are audible advocates of epic, melodic sounds, even if the riff around the one-minute mark actually hints at more elemental violence.
 But it doesn’t matter, because a hymn-like, sacred epic develops from this perceived restlessness.
 Spiritual extreme experiences, like an oppressive mass, give the monstrosity emotional intimacy.
 The giant continues to grow without relying on excessive variation.
 There’s not a lot going on, but that’s more than okay.

 Quite stubbornly, The Temple pull their boots through, which is absolutely okay – that’s also Doom in a way and suits the rather laid-back attitude of the Greeks.
 “Of Solitude Triumphant” serves the traditional to tradition-conscious side of the genre, which is dedicated to melodic leisurelyness.
-Accordingly, this record could also have been released three or four decades ago, but it seems fresh to the point of timeless – a rare art that The Temple have mastered.
+Accordingly, this record might also have been released three or four decades ago, but it seems fresh to the point of timeless – a rare art that The Temple have mastered.
 That’s how Doom has to be.

 Rating: 8/10